 "It was a whole strip mall, and I thought this is the perfect place for me to be, considering it was Whitney.
 So I just thought, 'This is great, I'm just going to be down here with her people, who are my people as well.
 I love the fact that I spent that money on a complex and I think, 'This is the house that Whitney built.'"

-"I would've loved that, but I don't think I could come up to snuff with her though.
-She would've outsung me on that one for sure." pic.twitter.com/4ReL6humhD
+"I would've loved that," Parton said.
+"But I don't think I could've come up to snuff with her though.
+She'd have outsung me on that one for sure."